wavefrontHQ/docs/pages/doc/wavefront_introduction.md

 ## Where Do I Start?

 You can [sign up for a free trial](start_trial.html) and try out our service.
-With the 2023-XX.Y release, Operations for Applications becomes a service on the VMware Cloud services platform and all new subscriptions are on the VMware Cloud services platform.
+Starting June 26, 2023, Operations for Applications is a service on the [VMware Cloud services platform](https://console.cloud.vmware.com/).
+After this date, all **new** Operations for Applications subscriptions are onboarded to the VMware Cloud services platform.
+All original subscriptions, that means existing ones, remain as is until they migrate to VMware Cloud services.
+For information about the subscription types and how they differ, see [Subscription Types](subscriptions-differences.html).

 After your free trial expires, you can [upgrade and purchase our service](upgrade_and_purchase.html).

 Since our original subscriptions are outside of the VMware Cloud services platform, there are some differences in the experience for the [new subscribers and original subscribers](tobs_faq.html#what-are-the-differences-between-new-and-original-subscriptions).